deyavuz/ds105a-spotify-research/README.md

 - [ ] Add a brief description of what this repository is about, what you wanted to discover when you started it and what you ended up doing/discovering
-- [ ] Add instructions for how to recreate the Python environment for this project (either with pyenv or conda)

 - [ ] Add instructions for how to run the code to replicate the results

 ### Description